annasm07/electric-vehicles-vue/README.md

 # electric-vehicles-vue
-Frontend project created with Vue using NREL api
+Frontend project created with Vue using Chargetrip api